-Chicken Fried Rice is a popular western-style rice dish cooked with sweet and tangy ketchup-based sauce.
-This classic dish brings a nostalgic vibe to many Japanese reminiscing on their childhood memories.
+Chicken Fried Rice is a popular Western-style rice dish cooked with sweet and tangy ketchup-based sauce.
+This classic dish brings a nostalgic vibe to many Japanese reminiscing about their childhood memories.

 You may have seen it on the popular Netflix® show – Midnight Diner: Tokyo Stories (Season 2, Episode 1 “Chicken Fried Rice“).
 Today I’ll show you how to make this beloved Japanese rice dish at home.
 The recipe is super fast and easy, and you’ll love it as your back-pocket emergency meal.